1923k/entertainment-app/readme.md

 MUSIC PLAYER APPLICATICATION                                            |
 ------------------------------------------------------------------------|
 This is the ALX project Task for developing a portfolio project.
 The name of the portfolio project is Musiu Player Application which is a web based application.
+The app is used for entertainment by exploring and browsing throught the interfaces by playing music and reading news that shoots up in the industry of music.

 > NOTICE:
   1. The application is used for learning purpose